srmds/CoreData-CRUD-Swift-5.0-example/README.md

 # CoreData-CRUD-Swift-iOS-example [![Join the chat at https://gitter.im/srmds/CoreData-CRUD-Swift-iOS-example](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/srmds/CoreData-CRUD-Swift-iOS-example?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A (very simple) example project that exposes the usage of Core Data to create Entities and to Persist to a SQLite Datastore
+Swift 2.0 - A (very simple) example project that exposes the usage of CoreData to create entities and to persist to a SQLite Datastore

 ## The objective